dankhalev/deeco-playground/README.md

 # DEECo Playground

-The DEECo Playgrond is a framework for simulation and visualization of the smart Cyber-Physical Systems.
-A documentation on this framework can be found in the **manual.html** file.
+The DEECo Playgrond is a framework for simulation and visualization of scenarios for smart Cyber-Physical Systems.

+## Documentation

+A step-by-step tutorial on the scenario creation with this framework can be found in the **Scenario Creation Guide**.
+The **Implementation and Architecture** document explores the playground's internal implementation in detail.
+The **manual.html** file contains descriptions of the formats of scenario files and configuration files.
+It also provides an overview of the classes that user needs to use in the process of scenario creation, explaining the meaning and function of all their methods and attributes.

 ## Execution of example scenarios

-To run the application you need to have JDK >=8 installed.
+In order to run the application you need to have JDK >=8 installed.

 There are 3 example scenarios which can be executed with corresponding shell (on Linux systems) or batch (on Windows) scripts.
 They can be found in the `demos-linux`